wisehead/MySQL_code_notes/02.innodb/01.row/tidb_struct_row_prebuilt_t.57.md

                     an SQL statement: we may have to set an intention lock on the table,
-                    create a consistent read view etc. */ unsigned    mysql_has_locked:1;/*!< this is set TRUE when MySQL calls external_lock on this handle
+                    create a consistent read view etc. */ unsigned    clust_index_was_generated:1;
-                    with a lock flag, and set FALSE when with the F_UNLOCK flag */
-    unsigned    clust_index_was_generated:1;
                     /*!< if the user did not define a primary key in MySQL, then Innobase